Introducing Bayshore’s Nurse Practitioner (NP) Program

 What else would you like our readers to know?

-Nurse practitioners are an untapped resource.
+Nurse practitioners are an untapped resource and improve access to care reducing the need for unnecessary emergency room visits.
 Our approach is person-centred care; it’s not about us as the provider and how we define health.
 It’s about combining what patients think they need with our knowledge and care expertise.
 Our approach is holistic with a goal of guiding you toward optimal wellness.
-We involve patients in decisions about their health, and we’re here to improve access to care, which reduces pressure on our health care system.
+We involve patients and their families in decisions about their health, and we’re here to improve access to care, which reduces pressure on our health care system.

 Bayshore’s Nurse Practitioner Program is currently available in Mississauga-Halton (Halton Hills, Milton, Oakville, Northwest Mississauga, Southwest Mississauga, East Mississauga and South Etobicoke).
 For more information, please call 1-877-289-3997.